MihailJP/fontforge-variable-font/README.md

 default.)

 Sets the tag for each custom axis.
 A tag must be up to 4-letter alphanumeric.
-Will be padded with implicit trailing spaces.
+No known axis tags use less than 4 letters; if it happens, pad with trailing space.
 Leave them blank if not used.

 > [!NOTE]
 > You must set a tag before a custom axis can be used.

+> [!NOTE]
+> Axis tags with less than 4 letters are not tested.

 > [!CAUTION]
 > Do not set tags which is duplicate or same as predefined ones, or